 If there is a wrench icon on the USB port of your server, you can set the management USB port to connect to Lenovo XClarity Controller.
-It is also the only USB port that supports USB automation update of the firmware and RoT security module.
+It is also the only USB port that supports USB automation update of the system I/O board (or firmware and RoT security module).

-Setting the USB management port for Lenovo XClarity Controller connection
+Setting the USB port for Lenovo XClarity Controller connection